trontrytel/CLIMA/docs/src/Atmos/Microphysics.md

 \end{align}
 ```

----
-**TODO**
+!!! note
     We should take into account the non-spherical snow shape. - Modify the Reynolds number and growth equation.

----

 ### Snow melt